Today is the day you become a live stream pro!

 They use their membership platform in two ways:

 It’s a similar system to what Twitch offers only they get to keep 100% of the profits.

-You can also use live streams to provide a better experience for your paying customers.
+You can also use live streams to make more money and provide a better experience for your paying customers.
 By giving them a one-on-one connection to you, their favorite creator.

 Learn more about live streaming with Uscreen.